-- First, you will need to scan and document all of the codes received on the OBD-II.
+- First, you will need to scan and document all of the codes received on the OBD-II, here's a great one we use everyday.
 View the freeze frame data to see when the P0121 trouble code was set.

 - Next, you will need to clear the fault codes and retest the vehicle to see if that trouble code comes back on your OBD-II scanner.

 - You will need to run a visual check of all the TPS wiring and connections for any damaged or loose items.

 - Finally, use your scanner to compare the data between TPS circuits A and B. If your results are incorrect or wrong, perform the TPS pinpoint tests that are laid out in the manufacturer’s recommendations.